 (18) There is no opportunity for intermittence/suspension of the PhD candidate legal relationship with the University.

-45.§ PhD Thesis
+45.§ The conditions and fulfilment of the PhD degree acquisition

-(1) In the case of students who started their PhD training before 1 September 2016, contrary to 20.§ (2) of these Regulations, an additional condition for obtaining a degree is the successful completion of the PhD theoretical exam.
+In the case of students who started their PhD training before 1 September 2016, contrary to 20.§ (2) of these Regulations, an additional condition for obtaining a degree is the successful completion of the PhD theoretical exam.

+The classification of the awarded PhD degree is established as a simple mathematical average of the marks obtained at the PhD theoretical exam and the PhD defence.

+The degree classifications are as follows:

+"rite" (2,51-3,50)

+"cum laude" (3,51-4,50)

+"summa cum laude" (4,51- ).